 This policy will be reviewed annually by the Church Council.
-After the Church Council meeting in April 2021 the date of the next review will be April 2022 ii) Safeguarding and protecting children or vulnerable adults from maltreatment; preventing impairment of their health and ensuring safe and effective care.
+After the Church Council meeting in June 2022 the date of the next review will be June 2023.

-iii) Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.

-iv) Abuse and neglect may occur in a family, in a community and in an institution.
+- i) Vulnerable Adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves. - ii) Safeguarding and protecting children or vulnerable adults from maltreatment; preventing impairment of their health and ensuring safe and effective care. - iii) Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect. - iv) Abuse and neglect may occur in a family, in a community and in an institution.
 It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
-It may be an infliction of harm or a failure to prevent harm.

-iiv) "A child is anyone who has not yet reached their eighteenth birthday.
+It may be an infliction of harm or a failure to prevent harm. - iiv) "A child is anyone who has not yet reached their eighteenth birthday.
 The fact that a child has reached 16 years of age, is living independently or is in further education, a member of the armed forces, in hospital or in custody in the secure estate, does not change his/her status or entitlements to services or protection."